-ADSys infers the path to the ticket cache using the libkrb5 API.
-To avoid unexpected behaviors, like rejecting authentication for non-domain users, no action is taken if the path returned by the libkrb5 API does not exist on disk.
+With this setting active, ADSys attempts to determine and export the path to the ticket cache.
+To avoid unexpected behaviors like rejecting authentication for non-domain users, no action is taken if the path returned by the libkrb5 API does not exist on disk.

-2.3.
-Operations
+2.3 Operations